finos/common-domain-model/documentation/source/documentation.rst

 * **Model Definition**, which corresponds to the actual model as expressed in the Rosetta syntax and which components are further detailed as part of the CDM Modelling Artefacts section of this documentation.
 * **Model Code Projection**, currently available as Java and JSON.
 As the Rosetta syntax represents not just data components but also logic, the JSON representation has quite a limited scope and usefulness but is being used in practice by downstream consumers of the CDM.
 * **Default Apps**.
 While the two above components represent the essence of the model and are meant to be used as such by implementors, the Default Apps correspond to default implementations which can either be used as such, or be disabled or extended by those participants.
-An example of such would be the ``key`` implementation, which uses the default Java hash code function, but which might be deemed as inappropriate by some participants and hence be replaced by some alternative implementation.
+An example of such would be the ``key`` implementation, which uses the de-facto Java hash code function, but which might be deemed as inappropriate by some participants and hence be replaced by some alternative implementation.

 CDM Applications
 ^^^^^^^^^^^^^^^^